aneisch/home-assistant-config/README.md

   - Custom routines configured in the Alexa App.
 - MQTT remote and local server (via Docker).
 Using remote with SSL for Owntracks (on a box through Digital Ocean with static public IP), and local MQTT to communicate with various sensors/switches around the house.
 The remote MQTT shares messages with the local via a MQTT bridge.
 - Custom weather card from https://www.reddit.com/r/homeassistant/comments/8dnxf0/easy_instructions_for_a_custom_weather_card/
+- ESPHome for management of ESP8266/Other sensors.
+See /extras/esphome for configs.

 Also using Grafana/Influx for graphing, both running in Docker containers on my NUC.